huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the alarm rule resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new Cloud Eye alarm rule resource.

 * `alarm_name` - (Required) Specifies the name of an alarm rule.
 The value can be a string of 1 to 128 characters that can consist of numbers, lowercase letters, uppercase letters, underscores (_), or hyphens (-).